 6.3.
 Any measures required will be determined between the DSL, social worker, carers, DPO and adoptive parents with a view to minimise any impact on the pupil’s day-to-day life.
 The measures implemented will be one of the following:

 6.4.
 Any outcomes will be communicated to all staff members via a staff meeting and the list outlining which pupils are not to be involved in any videos or photographs, held in the school office, will be updated accordingly.

 7.2.
-Where school-owned devices are used, images and videos will be provided to the school at the earliest opportunity, and removed from any other devices.
+Where Trust/School-owned devices are used, images and videos will be provided to the school at the earliest opportunity, and removed from any other devices.

 7.3.
 Staff will not use their personal mobile phones, or any other personal device, to take images and videos of pupils.

 7.4.
 Photographs and videos taken by staff members on school visits may be used for educational purposes, e.g. on displays or to illustrate the work of the school, where consent has been obtained.